 Canine Officers Continue to Play Integral Part in Keeping City Safe

 “Free Air” sniffs around suspect vehicles to detect narcotics.
 Tracking missing persons.
 Protecting officers from aggressive and dangerous suspects.
 These are all jobs of the Canine Unit of the Oxford Police Department.
-The Department received a second dog into its Canine Unit, which serves as an important tool used by the OPD to both protect the City and keep citizens safe.
+The Department’s Canine Unit serves as an important tool by the OPD to both protect the City and keep citizens safe.

 The canine unit added its newest member, a German Shepherd named Roscoe, to the force in 2017.
 Roscoe and K9 Handler Officer Matt Hardin join a list of dedicated canines and handlers that have served Oxford for over 3 decades.
 The Oxford Division of Police partnered with the Haverkamp Foundation and TriHealth to fund Roscoe’ s initial purchase and training.
 All police dogs and their trainers go through an extensive basic training process and bi-monthly skill devlopment training.